tjuic/tjuic/README.md

 ### Hi there 👋
-Thammakorn Juntarasuwan
+#Thammakorn Juntarasuwan
-Computer Engineering at the University of Illinois Chicago
+#Computer Engineering at the University of Illinois Chicago

+- 📫 How to reach me: [tjuntarasuwan@gmail.com](tjuntarasuwan@gmail.com)

 ### Project:

 [Solar Cooker/ Electrical Design For A Stored Thermal Energy](https://engineeringexpo.uic.edu/news-stories/mie-60-high-power-electric-motorcycle-design-and-assembling-scheme-53/#project-description)